Drugs for Neglected Diseases Initiative: Fexinidazole, 2018

-Global Antibiotic Research & Development Partnership (GARDP)
+Global Antibiotic Research & Development Partnership

-In 2016, the WHO and DNDi collaborated to launch the Global Antibiotic Research & Development Partnership (GARDP), a not-for-profit research and development organization that addresses global public health needs by developing and delivering new or improved antibiotic treatments, while endeavouring to ensure their sustainable access.
+In 2016, the WHO and DNDi collaborated to launch the Global Antibiotic Research and Development Partnership (GARDP), a not-for-profit research and development organization that addresses global public health needs by developing and delivering new or improved antibiotic treatments, while endeavouring to ensure their sustainable access.
 In 2018, GARDP was organized as an independent legal entity.

 Ravidasvir, 2021

 Access to affordable hepatitis C treatment with highly efficacious direct-acting antivirals (DAAs) remains extremely limited in many low- and middle-income countries.
 In 2016, DNDi signed agreements with US biopharmaceutical company Presidio Pharmaceuticals, developer of the DAA drug candidate ravidasvir, and its licensing partner, the Egyptian generic manufacturer Pharco Pharmaceuticals, to enable testing of a new combination treatment optimised for public health use: ravidasvir + sofosbuvir.
 A Phase II/III study in Malaysia and Thailand, co-sponsored by the Malaysian and Thai Ministries of Health and co-financed by the MSF Transformational Investment Capacity (TIC) initiative, showed that 12 weeks after the end of treatment, 97% of participants were cured.
 Patients with multiple risk factors were cured, and no unexpected safety signals were detected.
 In June 2021, Malaysia granted a conditional registration for ravidasvir.